Who can publish with IndieMosh?

 Yes, you do have to pay for your package items in advance.

-If you are publishing via our repayment plan, then you need to pay a 25% deposit to cover our initial hard costs.
+If you are publishing via our payment plan, then you need to pay a 25% deposit to cover our initial hard costs.

 This depends on a few factors: